HaylzRandom/mini-js-projects/projects/scroll-animation/README.md

-# 3D Background Boxes
+# Scroll Animation

-Small JS project that will display a GIF as a full size box and when the Magic button is clicked, magic happens!
+Small JavaScript project that animates the content to fly in from left and right of page as scrolling down the page

 ## Usage

-The purpose of this project was to create a fun little component ti display an image/video in a different way
+The purpose of this project was to create an interesting way of getting content to appear on screen

 ## Tech Stack